 - too much or too little fluid around your baby

-- your baby not growing as expected
+- your baby not growing as expected or growing too quickly

 - your baby sitting in an unusual position

 It can be particularly tough if you’ve had a previous pregnancy loss or complication.

 Your partner might be in hospital or having regular visits to doctors or an antenatal clinic to monitor her health and the baby’s health.
 If your partner needs to go into hospital for bed rest, monitoring or other reasons, it can be an anxious and scary time for both of you.